Checker shadow illusion: Description

 The image depicts a checkerboard with light and dark squares, partly shadowed by another object.
 The optical illusion is that the area labeled A appears to be a darker color than the area labeled B. However, within the context of the two-dimensional image, they are of identical brightness, i.e., they would be printed with identical mixtures of ink, or displayed on a screen with pixels of identical color.

 Related illusions

-While Adelson's checker shadow illusion is one of the most well-known contrast illusions, there are similar effects which cause two regions of identical color to appear differently depending on context:
+While Adelson's checker shadow illusion is one of the best-known contrast illusions, there are similar effects which cause two regions of identical color to appear differently depending on context: